 "Look at this!"

-In that vein, Fall Bonet brought a Castillian statue of the pregnant Virgin Mary in flamenco dance posture to reside within the Iglesia Major of San Juan Bautista.
+Perhaps it was in that vein that Falla Bonet brought a Castillian statue of a pregnant Virgin Mary in flamenco dance posture to reside in Remedios within the Iglesia Major of San Juan Bautista.